 Why is this so important to speculative Masons who only have a symbolic square and not the actual square (the tool) of an operative Mason?

-The 47th Problem of Euclid is the mathematical equation (the knowledge) that allows a Master Mason to:
+The 47th Problem of Euclid is the mathematical ratio (the knowledge) that allows a Master Mason to:

 "Square his square when it gets out of square."